openSUSE/news-o-o/_posts/2011-03-19-opensuse-weekly-news-issue-167-is-out.markdown

       Where I got to do a bit of training openSUSE Day, and thanks to Alan Clark, got to help give a talk at SCALE.

-Coming back from that week, I got sick but couldn™t slow down because of the release of
+Coming back from that week, I got sick but couldnâ€™t slow down because of the release of
       openSUSE 11.4 and working on a Poster, I assume for Linux Magazine in UK.
 Both were very import.
 The poster looks great because of Carlos awesome background and the release when great. (...)

-
+â€

+â€œ

 [Kostas Koudaras: Attachmate - A supportive friend of the openSUSE Project](http://e-tote-kala.blogspot.com/2011/03/attachmate-supportive-friend-of.html)